erichosick/erichosick.github.com/_posts/2014-10-15-design-mechanisms-and-maps.md

       m.emitFromRange(1, Infinity, 2)
     );

-or subtract subtract from that addition:
+or subtract two emitters:

-    m.sub(
+    var x = m.sub(
       m.emitFromRange(0, Infinity, 2),
       m.emitFromRange(1, Infinity, 2)
     );

+    x.go;

+    // kinda boring: try it in the console.

 ## Maps of Unlimited Length?

-Emitters are mechanism that does mapping without placing the results in an array.
+Emitters are mechanisms that do mapping without placing the results in an array.
 This added flexibility means we can place emitters anywhere within our program without first mapping them.
-The effectively allows us to have maps of unlimited length.
+This effectively allows us to have maps of unlimited length.

 ## How Flexible Are Mechanisms?